Petaluma woman whose mother was found dead hadn’t left house since 2020: police - NewsBreak

 PETALUMA, Calif.
 (KRON) — A Petaluma woman never left her house for more than two years, not even after her mother died inside their Windsor Drive home and the corpse remained in the living room, police told KRON4 Thursday.

 “Based on statements made, detectives believe she has not left the house, other than to go to the mailbox, since the beginning of March of 2020.
 All her living essentials were ordered online and having them delivered to the home.
 This included daily meal deliveries,” Petaluma Police Department Lt.
-Jeremy Walsh said.RELATED: Musician Larry Petree and wife, stranded on desert dirt road, found dead in bizarre tragedy
+Jeremy Walsh said.Bakersfield musician and wife, stranded on desert dirt road, found dead in bizarre tragedy

 Petaluma police officers found the woman’s mother dead inside a living room Tuesday morning and launched a “suspicious death” investigation.
 “Given the condition of the decedent being … in the advanced stages of decomposition, it appeared she had been deceased for over a year,” PPD wrote.